JamesMckenna/SystemsDesign.rocks/README.md

 #### TODO:
+* Automated testing

+* CI / CD pipeline - currently just building to a folder and using ftp to deploy to IIS

 * Tweak Logging.
 Logging for all services will need to be expanded upon and improved.
 It is anticipated that this will be ongoing throughout the SDLC iterations.
 In a future iteration, move logs from flat file to a database (NOSQL?).

 * Ongoing monitoring of http headers and content sercuirty policies.